andrew2020wit/json-book-utils/README.md

 # Json book utils

-## Json Book conception
+## JSON Book conception

-A json book is mainly a text file, which can contain additional information like headers.
+A JSON book is mainly a text file, which can contain additional information like headers.

 see /src/model/

-It's uses by [foreign-reader](https://github.com/andrew2020wit/foreign-reader) and my other private project.
+It's used by [foreign-reader](https://github.com/andrew2020wit/foreign-reader) and my other private project.

 ## Params